-- Analyze Attendance Records.
+- 1. Analyze Attendance Records.
 Supervisors should regularly review employee attendance records for evidence of sick leave usage that falls into the Needs Improvement or Poor categories, suspicious patterns of use, or possible sick leave abuse.
 Supervisors should work with their Department Director to review quarterly sick leave reports for their employees. - 2.
 Ensure Appropriate Use.
 Supervisors should ensure that the reason for the use of sick leave is allowable under the terms of the collective bargaining agreement or City policy. - 3.
 Monitor and track their employees' sick leave (see Exhibit 1) to identify sick leave usage in the Needs Improvement or Poor categories, possible suspicious usage patterns, or sick leave abuse, and follow up promptly.
 To identify sick leave use problems, supervisors should consider: - a.
-The frequency of and reasons for sick leave. - Non-FMLA sick leave usage that consistently is in the Needs Improvement or Poor categories each year. - c.
+The frequency of and reasons for sick leave. - b.
+Non FMLA sick leave usage that consistently is in the Needs Improvement or Poor categories each year. - c.
 Possible patterns of sick leave. - d.
-The impact of the employee's absences on the workplace (e.g., disruptions in work schedules, overtime costs, incomplete projects). - e.
-The employee's unused sick leave balance (e.g., sick leave is taken as soon as it's accrued each month or the employee has reached the maximum in his/her sick leave bank and uses sick leave each time it's accrued).
+The impact of the employee's absences on the workplace (e.g., disruptions in work schedules, overtime costs, incomplete projects).